RoseRocket/xerrs/README.md

 Extend creates a new xerr based on a supplied error

-Note if err is nil then nil is returned
+Note if error is nil then nil is returned

 Note it will also set the stack